 The quest to turn strangers into customers and then into raving fans involves three major steps that are made up of various moving parts depending on the situation and desired goals.
-A lot of companies get paralyzed with indecision but you really shouldn’t be intimidated by the moving parts because when you boil it all down the formula is simple: Campaign, Exchange, Convert, Repeat.
+A lot of companies get paralyzed with indecision but you really shouldn’t be intimidated by the moving parts because when you boil it all down the inbound marketing method’s formula is simple: Campaign, Exchange, Convert, Repeat.

 The Campaign is made up of two parts.